Ireland women against Scotland women in Spain in 2023–24

 The Ireland women's cricket team and Scotland women's cricket team played three One Day International (ODI) and two Twenty20 International (T20I) matches at the Desert Springs Cricket Ground in Almería, Spain in October 2023.
-The ODIs were the first played by Scotland since regaining official ODI status in November 2022, coming over 20 years since the team's previous ODI fixtures at the 2003 IWCC Trophy.
+The ODIs were the first played by Scotland since regaining official ODI status in November 2022, coming over 20 years after the team's previous ODI fixtures at the 2003 IWCC Trophy.

 Scotland won the first ODI by 40 runs.
 Ireland set up a series decider by winning the second ODI by 79 runs.
 The Irish side completed a 2–1 series win with a 33-run victory in the third ODI.

-The first T20I was won by Ireland by 7 wickets, giving the Irish an unassailable lead in the multi-format series.
+The first of two T20Is was won by Ireland by 7 wickets, giving the Irish an unassailable lead in the series.
 Scotland won the second T20I by 8 wickets to draw the series 1–1.